CliMA/TurbulenceConvection.jl/README.md

 Lopez-Gomez, I., Cohen, Y., He, J., Jaruga, A., Schneider, T. (2020) **A generalized mixing length closure for eddy-diﬀusivity mass-flux schemes of turbulence and convection.** *Journal of Advances in Modeling Earth Systems*, 12, e2020MS002161. [doi](https://doi.org/10.1029/2020MS002161)

-He, J., Cohen, Y., Lopez-Gomez, I., Jaruga, A., Schneider, T. (2021) **An improved perturbation pressure closure for eddy-diffusivity mass-flux schemes**, submitted. [preprint](https://doi.org/10.1002/essoar.10505084.2)
+He, J., Cohen, Y., Lopez-Gomez, I., Jaruga, A., Schneider, T. (2021) **An improved perturbation pressure closure for eddy-diffusivity mass-flux schemes**. [preprint](https://doi.org/10.1002/essoar.10505084.2)

 The code is written in Julia, and was translated from [SCAMPy](https://github.com/CliMA/SCAMPy) for the commit 496dad0c2438235684823511cacbf5761d6a237c.